04 Nov A Complete Legal Marketing Guide For Lawyers & Law Firms (2020)

 Convert Visitors into Clients

-Naturally, all this marketing is fantastic, but you need to be able to conclude the contract, so to speak, to sell your services.
+Naturally, all this marketing works like magic, but you need to be able to conclude the contract.
 “Sales” must not be a negative or clever thing.
-“Sales” basically means that you have a mechanism in place that suits your marketing strategy to sign your target customer.
+“Sales” basically means that you have a mechanism in place that suits your marketing strategy to sign your target client.
 It’s business growth, ultimately.
 You have put all the time and effort into your marketing campaign.
-It’s not a follow-up plan to sign all future customers who want to recruit you.
+It’s not a follow-up plan to sign all future clients who want to hire you.

 Ideally, sales are the last component of the marketing funnel and operation, emphasizing “process.”
 You can’t just “set it and forget it.”
 You need to pay attention to your dimensions, your priorities, and how your marketing strategy impacts them to change and improve.

-Just note, your marketing campaigns were to target your ideal consumer, not any customer.
+Just note, your marketing campaigns were to target your ideal clients.
 You are entitled to say “no” to people you don’t think your practice will suit well.
-You don’t have to work for all those that go through your door.